hozumi/clj-embed-s/README.md

       (embed "#{gree} world!"))
     => "Hello world!"

-You can embed expression into a file.
+You can also embed expression into a text file.

     hello.txt
     abc#{(+ 1 2)}def
-then

     (embed (java.io.File. "hello.txt"))
     => "abc3def"
-Note that embeding exp is executed when macro expanded.
+Note that analyzing text is executed when macro expanded.

 ## Installation
 Leiningen